Acta Materialia Hollomon Materials & Society

 With this distinction Acta Materialia, Inc. not only intends to honor outstanding persons but also to improve the awareness of the fundamental importance and diversity of materials research, both within the community and the public at large.

-The Materials & Society Award consists of a glass sculpture, an inscribed certificate, and a cash prize of US$10,000.
+The Hollomon Award for Materials & Society consists of a medal, an inscribed certificate, and a cash prize of US$10,000.

-Candidates for this award may be proposed by Sponsoring or Cooperating Societies of Acta Materialia, Inc., by members of the Board of Governors, and by the Editors of Acta Materialia, Acta Biomaterialia, and Scripta Materialia Journals.
-In addition, the Sponsoring Societies’ annual Materials and Society Lecturer will be an automatic nominee.
+Candidates for this award may be proposed by any scientist/engineer/practitioner or any materials related society, previous Acta award recipients, Sponsoring or Cooperating Societies of Acta Materialia, Inc., and Editors of the Acta Materialia journals and Society Lecturer will be an automatic nominee.

 The nomination package should contain

 - Statement by the nominator specifying the candidate’s suitability for the award**

 - Letters of support from up to three established scientists

 - Citation of not more than 30 words

 **Please emphasize the nominee’s impact on their research field, rather than the metrics on their publications.